-The Evolution of Panchayati Raj in India
+The Grassroots of Democracy: Tracing the Evolution of Panchayati Raj in India

 The Ashok Mehta Committee Report of 1978 suggested a two-tier system merging the Samiti tier with Zilla Parishads.
 Karnataka first implemented this model.
 Successive expert panels like the GVK Rao Committee (1985) and LM Singhvi Committee (1986) recommended more fiscal and functional powers to panchayats.
 These helped embed panchayats in India’s democratic structure.